 The trick to not detesting beets is to avoid eating them in any form that fails to do them justice.
 So basically, skip them raw, steamed, and especially – ESPECIALLY.
 I really can’t stress this enough – not canned.

 Really, all that leaves is roasting, which is, luckily, the best way to eat a beet.
+I’m going to share my go-to roasted beets recipe with you.
+Buckle up.

 How to make roast beets – the right way